lukegeiken4/controlli/README.md

 Ex: "10" => 10, "true" => true

-If your params are meant to be booleans or ints and are not, it will throw the associated [Error](#models).
+If your params are expected to be booleans or numbers and are not, it will throw the associated [Error](#errmodels).

-**BONUS:** If you are using Controlli's HandleResponse() with this, the error response will all be handled by itself, no need to you to be involved.
+**BONUS:** If you are using Controlli's HandleResponse() with this functionality, the error response will all be handled by itself, no need for you to be involved.

 ~~~~
+// NOTE: Written in Typescript
 public exampleControllerEndpoint(req: Request, res: Response) {
     HandleResponse(res, new Promise((resolve, reject) => {
+        let expectedParam = new EndpointParams();
+        // Go ahead and fill out the associated arrays with your requirements
+        // expectedParam.requiredStrings = [];
+        // expectedParam.requiredBooleans = [];
+        // expectedParam.requiredNumbers = [];
+        // expectedParam.optionalBooleans = [];
+        // expectedParam.optionalNumbers = [];
         let params = HandleQueryParams(
             req,   // Controller Request
-            [],    // Required query params: string
-            [],    // Required query params: boolean
-            [],    // Required query params: number
-            [],    // Optional query params: boolean
-            []     // Optional query params: number
+            expectedParam
         );

         // Controller logic/Service call/etc...